After Facebook, Silicon Valley warily eyes Square

 “When you look a year from now, two years from now, I‘m not sure you’re going to say prices came down at high-quality companies,” said Sergio Monsalve, an investor at Norwest.

-For venture capitalists, “growth is such a huge factor,” said GGV Capital’s Glenn Solomon.
+For venture capitalists, “growth is such a huge factor,” said Golden Gate Ventures’ Glenn Solomon.
 “And there’s still a ton of growth out there.”

 Reporting By Sarah McBride in San Francisco and Alexei Oreskovic in Rancho Palos Verdes, Calif.; Editing by Jonathan Weber and Steve Orlofsky